sgaulding/DotNet6-API-Sample/database/mssql/readme.md

 # .NET 6 API SQL Database

-This folder contains scripts to either use Docker to run SQL Server or execute on an instance of SQL already running.

-Use the [create-dotnet6-api.sql](./db-scripts/create-dotnet6-api.sql) script to initialize the database and insert records.
+Use the [create-dotnet6-api.sql](./db-scripts/create-dotnet6-api.sql) script to initialize a SQL Server database and insert records.

-## Docker Usage
+## Run SQL Server using Docker

-The [environment variables](https://docs.microsoft.com/en-us/sql/linux/sql-server-linux-configure-environment-variables) are used to configure the container and the database that it will present:
+[Environment variables](https://docs.microsoft.com/en-us/sql/linux/sql-server-linux-configure-environment-variables) configure the container and the database that it will present:

 Required setting for the SQL Server Docker image.